GP-005.01 – Disposal or Destruction of Electronic & Non-Electronic Media

 1. As per GP-005-Data Security, data must be properly managed from its creation, through authorized use, to proper disposal.

-4. Destruction of information shall be in accordance with the applicable records retention schedule.
+5. Destruction of information shall be in accordance with the applicable records- retention schedule under the University of Tennessee System Records Management Policy (UTSA FI0120 – Records Management).

 The following table depicts the three types of sanitization methods and the impact of each method.